 In JavaScript, Hoisting is a behavior of the JavaScript engine that affects how variable and function declarations are interpreted.

-Hoisting causes variable and function declarations to be “elevated” to the beginning of their execution context.
+Hoisting causes variable and function declarations to be “lifted” to the top of their execution context.

-By “elevate” the declaration, we mean that the interpreter knows that a function exists, even if we declare it later in the code.
+By “lifting” the declaration, we mean that the interpreter knows a function exists, even if we declare it later in the code.

-Hoisting is a very useful feature that makes development easier.
+Hoisting is a very useful feature that makes development easier for us.
 However, it is also one of the least understood and most confusing concepts.

-As I mentioned, Hoisting means that the interpreter knows the variables or functions before their declaration.
-In other words, we can do this.
+As I said, Hoisting means the interpreter knows about variables or functions before their declaration.
+That is, we can do this.

 greet(); // Output: "Hello, world!"